 How bad are we in Britain at selling?

 I would suggest pretty poor, and most certainly the majority are weak in the art of persistence and persuasion.
-Some do not even endeavor to practice these skills and barely make it through the early stages of a several stepped process towards winning an order.
+Some do not even endeavour to practice these skills and barely make it through the early stages of a several stepped process towards winning an order.

 I enjoy the process of relationship building; I do not cherish the type of sale which is only ever about one deal and then moving on.
 I always see the first sale as a foundation of greater potential to come.
 The work laid during this foundation will be useful later – indeed may become very profitable.